bryon82/SailwindRadFixes/README.md

 * First page of trade menu not showing the page numbers correctly.
 * Last page of trade menu showing the same last item as the previous page.
 * Fishing rod reel rotating the opposite way.
-* Tree in autosave section of Settings menu.

 ## Configurable